cyzhao126/POEN/README.md

-# Guiding Trustworthy Video Sewer Inspection With Pareto-Optimal Evidential Network （submitted to ICME 2024）
+# Trustworthy Video Sewer Inspection via Support Clip-based Pareto-optimal Evidential Network （submitted to ICME 2024）

 ## Introduction

-This is the official repository for *Guiding Trustworthy Video Sewer Inspection With Pareto-Optimal Evidential Network*.
+This is the official repository for *Trustworthy Video Sewer Inspection via Support Clip-based Pareto-optimal Evidential Network*.
 In this repository, we release the splits of training set and test set for $\tau_{cls}$ and $\tau_{ood}$, as well as the source code.

 ## Installation